alecrasmussen/falcon-graphql-server/README.md

-# Graphql Server example using Falcon and Graphene
+# Python Graphql server example using Falcon and Graphene

 To install dependencies:
 ```